django/dsf-working-groups/active/ai.md

 The scope of the AI Team includes:

-- Supporting AI adoption by Django users to create AI/ML products
+- Making it easier to build AI/ML products with Django without compromising on ethical, safety, social responsibility fundamentals
-- Improvements to AI coding capabilities for developers
+- Improvements to AI coding capabilities for developers, that meet responsible AI guidelines on security, copyright
-- Considering how AI tools can be used for Django core and in the Django ecosystem
+- Considering how AI tools can be used and mis-used for Django core and in the Django ecosystem

-We encourage experimentation, and responsible use of AI (ethics, safety features, guardrails, carbon footprint).
+We coordinate AI enthusiasts and skeptics who want to support the Django project and community.
+We encourage experimentation that is compatible with responsible use of AI (ethics, safety features, guardrails, environmental footprint).

 ---